Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 “‘Kay.
 See you later, spacebabe!”

-Hoeff grinned---genuinely, which *really* lit his face up from handsomely plain to something remarkable---and nodded at everyone.
+Hoeff grinned - genuinely, which *really* lit his face up from handsomely plain to something remarkable - and nodded at everyone.
 “See y’all tonight.”

 ♪“Bye!”♪ Xiù waved cheerily, and bounced Anna a little for good measure.
 A sleepy mumble from the recliner was Allison’s contribution, and…